Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand the core principles of public nuisance and differentiate it from private nuisance and the rule in Rylands v Fletcher.
-Your focus should be on applying the legal rules to practical scenarios.
+For SQE1, you are required to understand the core principles of public nuisance, differentiate it from private nuisance and the rule in Rylands v Fletcher, and apply the legal rules to practical scenarios, with a focus on the following syllabus points:

 - The definition and nature of public nuisance.